cybergarage/round-cc/doc/round_conversions.md

 Against the existing consensus service is a passive programming model, Round is a autonomous programming model like [Game of Life \[3\]][3].
 Round includes programming codes in the node.
 The node can handle the provided events and occur original events itself.

+## Dynamics

+In the typical distributed programming, developers create the distributed applications as static using some static programming languages such as Java and C.

+In Round, developers can create the applications using dynamic programming languages, and update the programming codes in the nodes dynamically.
+Developers can select the favorite programming language to create the applications because Round supports many dynamic and static programming languages such Java, JavaScript, Lua and C++.

+## Simplicity

+Generally, it is difficult to maintain distributed applications because developers have to understand the distributed framework and applications for updating the functions.

+In Round, developer can update the functions easily without understanding the distributed framework and applications because the all methods are defined as RPC.
+To update the function, developer have to understand only the method input and output interfaces.

+Round recommends to create the methods simply.
+To create complex functions, connect the simple methods using the route function like [Unix pipelines \[5\]][5].

+## Code reuse

+Developers can distribute the methods which are created dynamic programming languages, and the other developer can import the methods easily.
+For example, a developer releases programming codes of their methods on Github, the other developers can import the methods easily using rpm command.

 ## Conversion